apache/datafusion/docs/source/user-guide/dataframe.md

 These methods create a new DataFrame after applying a transformation to the logical plan that the DataFrame represents.

+DataFusion DataFrames use lazy evaluation, meaning that each transformation is just creating a new query plan and not actually performing any transformations.
+This approach allows for the overall plan to be optimized before execution.
+The plan is evaluated (executed) when an action method is invoked, such as `collect`.

 | Function            | Notes                                                                                                                                      |
 | ------------------- | ------------------------------------------------------------------------------------------------------------------------------------------ |
 | aggregate           | Perform an aggregate query with optional grouping expressions.                                                                             |